Banou26/weebdev-tips/README.md

 You also have less risks to wander off and make your function do things it shouldn't do, increasing it's complexity.

+Doing this also makes your code more re-usable, by making it composable.

 ### Max parameters
 #### If a function has more than 3 arguments, put them into an object
 **Bad**